binkley/homebrewery-files/scribes-supplies.md

 #### Paper

 Every sheaf of paper contains 10 sheets.
-At the end of a Long Rest, each sheaf regains all expended sheets, restoring it to 10.
-Magical properties function only when the paper is written on with a quill from these supplies.
+Magical properties function only when the paper is marked on with a quill from these supplies.

 \page

 _**Binding Paper.**_
 _Favored by magistrates and devils, this parchment enforces oaths._
 Any contract written on this paper becomes magically binding if all parties sign it voluntarily.
 A creature that knowingly breaks the terms must succeed on a DC 15 Wisdom saving throw at the end of each Long Rest or take 2d6 psychic damage.
 This damage continues each day until the terms are fulfilled or the page is destroyed.
-Casting *Remove Curse*, *Greater Restoration*, or similar magic ends the contract without harming the paper.
+Casting [_Remove Curse_](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#RemoveCurse), [_Greater Restoration_](https://www.dndbeyond.com/sources/dnd/br-2024/spell-descriptions#GreaterRestoration), or similar magic ends the contract without harming the paper.
 This is a rare supply item.

 _**Field Note.**_
 _Favored by scouts and sergeants, this brief page is meant for quick reference._
 When a creature uses a bonus action to read this page, it prepares to attack.
-Until the start of its next turn, it has _advantage_ on its first attack roll.
+Until the start of its next turn, it has [_advantage_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on its first [_attack roll_](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#AttackRoll).
 This is a common supply item.

 _**Mimeograph Paper.**_
 _Favored by calligraphers and copyists, these blue sheets echo every stroke of the quill._